 Customer-Specific Order Forms

 Unique order forms for specific customers allow them to reorder products quickly and efficiently.
-By providing customers account-specific forms with which they can reorder your products, they can easily restock your items without having to contact sales reps or speak to customer service.
+By providing customers with account-specific forms with which they can reorder your products, they can easily restock your items without contacting sales reps or speaking to customer service.
 They see only the items that they care about, and they see their special pricing, too.

 Integration with Other Applications

-Your online ordering system should integrate with QuickBooks or other back office accounting program.
+Your online ordering system should integrate with QuickBooks or another back-office accounting program.
 Good integration allows you to manage as much as possible from your accounting software, reduces data entry, reduces errors, and reduces rep and customer inquiries.

-Check out Now Commerce for an ecommerce system that is specifically designed for wholesalers, manufacturers, distributors, and importers who sell B2B and use QuickBooks.
+Check out Now Commerce for a B2B online ordering system designed for wholesalers, manufacturers, distributors, and importers who sell B2B and use QuickBooks.